Racket-Science/Tennis-Match-Predictions/story.md

 #Acquire Slide

-- To wrangle the data, we simply cloned Jeff Sackmann's repository for the men's tennis tour on Github.
+- To wrangle the data, we simply cloned Jeff Sackmann's repository for the men's tennis tour on Github, a code hosting platform for version control and collaboration.

 - After we cloned the repository, we were ready to prepare the data in our Jupyter Notebooks